 “What happened to the previous God Kings?” she asked.

 “Died,” Lightsong said.
-“Happens to people sometimes, so I’m told.
+“Happens to people sometimes.
 Even Gods.
 We make, if you haven’t noticed, rather poor immortals.
 We keep forgetting about that ‘live forever’ part, and instead find ourselves unexpectedly dead.
-Again.
+For the second time.
 Rather unpleasant, so I hear.”

 “Dead?” she said.
-“How?”
+“How did the God Kings die?”

 “Gave away their Breath,” Lightsong said.
-“Or, so I’ve been told.
-Is that right, Scoot?”
+“Isn’t that right, Scoot?”

 Lightsong’s high priest nodded.
 “It is, your grace.
 His Divine Majesty Susebron the Fourth died to cure the plague of distrentia that struck T’Telir some fifty years ago.”

 “Wait,” Lightsong said.
-“Isn’t that a disease of the bowels?”
+“Isn’t distrentia a disease of the bowels?”

 “Indeed,” the high priest said.

 Lightsong frowned.
-“You mean to tell me that our God King, the most holy and divine personage in our pantheon, died to cure a few tummy aches?”
+“You mean to tell me that our God King--the most holy and divine personage in our pantheon--died to cure a few tummy aches?”

 “I wouldn’t exactly put it that way, your grace.”

 Lightsong leaned over to Siri.
-“I’m expected to do that someday too, you know.
+“I’m expected to do that someday, you know.
 Kill myself so that some old lady will be able to stop messing herself in public.
 Terribly undignified, if you ask me.
 No wonder I’m such an embarrassing God.
-Must have to do with unconscious self-worth issues.”
+Must have to do with subconscious self-worth issues.”

-The high priest rolled his eyes, then shot an apologetic look at Siri.
+The high priest shot an apologetic look at Siri.
 For the first time since she’d entered the pavilion, she realized that the overweight priest’s disapproval wasn’t directed at her, but his God.
 To her, he smiled.

 Maybe they’re not all like Tridees, she thought, smiling back.

-“It was not a frivolous waste, Vessel,” the priest said.
-“The previous God King died for a good reason.
-True, diarrhea may not seem a danger to many, but to the elderly and the young, it can be quite deadly.
-Plus, the conditions were spreading disease, and the city’s commerce--and therefore the kingdom’s commerce--was slowing to a crawl.
+“The God King’s sacrifice was not a frivolous waste, Vessel,” the priest said.
+“True, diarrhea may not seem a danger to many, but to the elderly and the young, it can be quite deadly.
+Plus, the conditions were spreading other diseases, and the city’s commerce--and therefore the kingdom’s commerce--had slowed to a crawl.
 People in outlying villages went months without necessary supplies.”

 Siri nodded.